Business

 Credits 3.0

-This course teaches how managers use financial management techniques to assess the financial health of a company, maximize return on investments, and make better management decisions.
+This course teaches how managers use financial management techniques to assess the financial health and viability of a company and maximize return on investments.
+Students will learn how to utilize financial management knowledge to make better management decisions.

 BUS 341: Business Law